simonmichael/hledger/MANUAL.md

     $ hledger-web -E -B --depth 2 -f some.journal
     $ hledger-web --port 5010 --base-url http://some.vhost.com --debug

-## Other features
+## Reporting options

-Here are some additional hledger features and concepts that affect most commands.
+The following additional features and options allow for fine-grained reporting.
+They are common to most commands, where applicable.

 ### Filter patterns